 - handling, mixing or shoveling dry silica-containing material

-Stone bench top workers – high risk for silica dust exposure
+Stone benchtop workers at high risk for silica exposure

 Tragically, Gold Coast stonemason, Anthony White, became the first Queensland worker from the engineered stone industry to die from the lung disease silicosis last week, amid what experts are calling a “nationwide epidemic.”
 Bravely, Anthony publicly exposed the dangers of being exposed to silica dust at work.